elo-nsrb/Cellformer/README.md

 ## Usage
 ### 1. Peak calling and peak matrix creation

-To create a peak matrix compatible with Cellformer from fragment files, please use the following commands:
+To create a peak matrix compatible with Cellformer from single-cell ATAC-seq fragment files, please use the following commands:

 ```
 Rscript src/1-preprocessing/peakCalling.R \